 From time-to-time, we may be involved in litigation or be subject to claims arising out of our operations or content appearing on our websites in the normal course of business.
 Although the results of litigation and claims cannot be predicted with certainty, we currently believe that the final outcome of these ordinary course matters will not have a material adverse effect on our business.
 Regardless of the outcome, litigation can have an adverse impact on our company because of defense and settlement costs, diversion of management resources and other factors.

 The Company entered into various contracts or agreements in the normal course of business, which may contain commitments.
-During the three months ended March 31, 2017 and 2016, the Company entered into agreements with third party vendors to supply website content and data, website software development, advertising, public relations, and legal services.
+During the six months ended June 30, 2017 and 2016, the Company entered into agreements with third party vendors to supply website content and data, website software development, advertising, public relations, and legal services.
 All of these commitments contain provisions whereby either party may terminate the agreement with specified notice, normally 30 days, and with no further obligation on the part of either party.

 During the years ended December 31, 2016 and 2015, the Company entered into agreements with third parties related to websites acquired during the respective periods as further discussed in Note 3.
 In connection with the two acquisitions made in 2016, the Company entered into a management agreement associated with the WarIsBoring website at $5,000 per month through November 18, 2018, and two service agreements in connection the Black Helmet Apparel acquisition at $6,250 per month, each, through December 15, 2019, plus the ability to earn bonuses ranging from $50,000 for the year ending December 31, 2017 to $100,000 for the year ending December 31, 2019 each based upon the satisfaction of certain revenue and gross margin targets.
+These agreements may be terminated with six months written notice.
 Future contingent milestone payments under the acquisitions made in 2015 totaled approximately $210,000 and $210,000 for 2017 and 2016, respectively.

 Contractual commitments remaining under various acquisition related agreements total: $245,000 in 2017; $205,000 in 2018; $144,000 in 2019 and $0 for 2020 and 2021, respectively.